Warning: Spoilers Ahead.

 Clearly, this season brought out the most spiteful part of me, which is probably exacerbated by the fact that I had such high hopes for this season.
 In fact, I had really hoped for it to be the best of the bunch with its greatly expanded budget and its sprawling new version of Hawkins during summertime.

 Character Arcs (?)

 Possessed Billy strangles Eleven

 Character arcs would imply that each major character has a beginning, middle, and final stage of development that sees them undergo an important internal change.
 And in reference to season three of Stranger Things the only characters that truly undergo a critical change or that grow in some markedly significant way are Billy, Joyce, and Hopper.
-Billy's change, of course, is the most dramatic,solet's unpack his arc as an example:
+Billy's change, of course, is the most dramatic ,so let's unpack his journey as an example:

-Billy goes from being a conceited, broken asshole who terrorizes children due to his own abusive home life to being a tragic hero, a victimized teen who is tired of feeling so alone and unloved and who is willing to give up his life for a girl that reminded of the brief moments of happiness and peace that he once had.
+Billy goes from being a conceited, broken asshole who terrorizes children due to his own abusive home life to being a tragic hero.
+His vicious bully persona is pulled back to reveal a victimized teen who is willing to give up his life for a girl that reminded of the brief moments of happiness and peace that he once had.

 Beginning, middle, and end with a critical change orchestrated throughout.
 That's a character arc.